t1gu1/triforce-nvim-based-on-lazyvim/README.md

 # ꧁ ༺ Triforce Nvim ༻ ꧂

-Based on 💤Lazyvim

 <!--toc:start-->

 - [What I customized](#what-i-customized)
 - [Preview](#preview)
 <!--toc:end-->

-A nice config based on [LazyVim](https://github.com/LazyVim/LazyVim).
+A nice config based on 💤[LazyVim](https://github.com/LazyVim/LazyVim).

 First, refer to the [documentation](https://lazyvim.github.io/installation) to get started and get info of what i don't customized!